RicardoViteriR/El-Universo-Unblocker/README.md

 Go to the page where content is blurred, go to dev tools, copy and paste the code from index.js in the console

-## Install as a Chrome Extension so you don't have to copy and paste the code
+## Install as a Chrome Extension so you don't have to copy and paste the code everytime you load a page

 1. Go to Chrome Extensions
 2. Enabel developer developer mode (top right corner)